chjj/blessed/README.md

 - __cursorColor(color)__ - attempt to change cursor color. returns true if successful.
 - __cursorReset()__ - attempt to reset cursor. returns true if successful.
+- __screenshot([xi, xl, yi, yl])__ - take an SGR screenshot of the screen
+  within the region. returns a string containing only characters and SGR codes. can be displayed by simply echoing it in a terminal.

 #### Element (from Node)